crrojas88/debugging-practice-introduction/README.md

 ### Conclusion

-In this section we'll discuss how to debug methodically before giving you [Excalibur][], the stop-the-world debugger known as "Pry."
+In this module, we'll discuss how to debug methodically before giving you [Excalibur][], the stop-the-world debugger known as "Pry."
 We've held it back from you so that you could be sure to learn "small methods" and "clear variable names" as the core technique for preventing bugs.
 At the end of this section, you'll be shown Pry.

 [Excalibur]: https://en.wikipedia.org/wiki/Excalibur